Theology of taint

 The "theology of taint" is a term used in association with belief that a succession of male-only bishops and priests should be maintained within the Church of England.
 The term is predominantly used by those who oppose this view.

-An action associated with the theology of taint is when male bishops who have previously ordained women as priests are excluded from the laying on of hands during ordinations.
+An action associated with the theology of taint is when male bishops who have previously ordained women as priests are excluded from the laying on of hands during ordinations and consecrations.